wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP2.md

 lapply(txi, head)
 ```
 ![Question](round-help-button.png)
 What are abundances?
 What are "counts" in this particular case?
-Why are length estimates not integers (remember note about `Kallisto` --bias option yesterday)?
+Why are length estimates not integers (remember the note about `Kallisto --bias` option in yesterday practical)?

 I suggest to have a look at this interesting paper:

 Soneson C, Love M and Robinson M. Differential analyses for RNA-seq: transcript-level estimates improve gene-level inferences. *F1000Research*.
 2015;4(1521) (<http://f1000research.com/articles/4-1521/v2>).
 A PDF of the paper is located in the `~/data/papers/` folder.

 In this paper, Soneson and colleagues show that gene-level abundance estimates offer advantages over transcript-level analyses.
 They are more accurate, more stable, more interpretable, and allow better control on false positives in the presence of differential isoform usage.
-For this purpose, they introduced the "scaledTPM" values, which are obtained by summing the transcript-level TPMs by gene, and multiplying them by the total library size in millions.
+For this purpose, they introduced the "scaledTPM" values, which are obtained by summing the transcript-level TPMs by gene, and multiplying them with the total library size in millions.
 ScaledTPM values are artificial values, transforming underlying abundance measures to the scale of read counts.
-This allows us to incorporate the information provided by the sequencing depth, and work with RNA-seq differential expression tools that were developed to use read counts, while controlling for the length of transcripts expressed for each gene in each given condition.
+This allows to incorporate the information provided by the sequencing depth, and work with RNA-seq differential expression tools that were developed to use read counts, while controlling for the length of transcripts expressed for each gene in each given condition.

 ## Data normalization